Giorgos Lillikas

 Giorgos Lillikas (Γιώργος Λιλλήκας; born 1 June 1960) is a Cypriot politician.
-Following the election of Tassos Papadopoulos as President in 2003, Lillikas became Minister of Commerce and Industry.
-He was subsequently the Foreign Minister from 2006 to 2007.
+Following the election of Tassos Papadopoulos as president in 2003, Lillikas became minister of commerce and industry.
+He was subsequently the foreign minister from 2006 to 2007.
 He was an independent candidate at the 2013 Cypriot presidential election.

 Studies

-He studied Political Science at the Institute of Political Science in Lyon, France, majoring in information and communications.
+He studied political science at the Institute of Political Science in Lyon, France, majoring in information and communications.
 He also holds a diploma in special studies on the Arab world from the Middle East Research Centre and the Institute of Political Science in Lyon.
-He continued his studies at the Institute of Political Science in Grenoble and was awarded a master's degree in Political Science.
+He continued his studies at the Institute of Political Science in Grenoble and was awarded a master's degree in political science.

 During his studies in France he was actively involved in the student movement.
-Between 1985 until 1987 he was member of the Historic Politology Research Team of the National Scientific Research Centre of France.
-From 1988 until 1990 he served as special advisor to the President of the Republic of Cyprus George Vasiliou.
-He then served for three years as the General Secretary of the Secretariat for the New Generation.
+Between 1985 and 1987 he was member of the Historic Politology Research Team of the National Scientific Research Centre of France.
+From 1988 until 1990 he served as special advisor to the president of the Republic of Cyprus George Vasiliou.
+He then served for three years as the general secretary of the secretariat for the New Generation.
 During those years, he has been very active in associations and organizations involved in the anti-drugs movement and in the social integration of children with special needs.

 Also, he represented Cyprus in many international conferences and gave many lectures in Cyprus and abroad on the Cyprus problem and the problems of youth.
 He published many articles and studies, both in the Cypriot and the international press.
 From 1993 to 1996 he was Managing Director of a public relations, strategic marketing, and advertising company.

 Political career

 In 1996, he was elected Member of the House of Representatives as a candidate of the left-wing party AKEL in the Nicosia electoral district and was re-elected in the parliamentary elections of 2001.
 He served on the Parliamentary Committees on Finance, Foreign and European Affairs, Education, and Trade and chaired the Parliamentary Committee on the Environment.
-He was head of the Cyprus Parliamentarian Delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE), and was elected Vice President of its Committee of Political Affairs and Security for the period 2001–2002.
+He was head of the Cyprus Parliamentarian Delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE), and was elected vice president of its Committee of Political Affairs and Security for the period 2001–2002.

-Lillikas served as Minister of Commerce, Industry, and Tourism from March 2003 until his appointment as Minister of Foreign Affairs on June 13, 2006.
+Lillikas served as minister of commerce, industry, and tourism from March 2003 until his appointment as minister of foreign affairs on June 13, 2006.
 He has also served as acting government spokesman between January and June 2006.